 The WHI study ended March 31, 2005, and the closeout date for data collection was April 8, 2005.
 The Extension Study 1 (2005-2010) ended September 30, 2010.
-Participants consenting to join the Extension Study 2 (2010-2015) continue to be followed primarily for outcomes data collection.
-This data release includes an update to the Form 156 dataset, new aging variables and additions to the Specimen data files.
-The outcomes and follow-up forms datasets have been updated and include all outcomes occurring and follow-up forms collected through September 30, 2015.
+Participants consenting to join the Extension Study 2 (2010-2020) continue to be followed primarily for outcomes data collection.
+The outcomes and follow-up forms datasets have been updated and include all outcomes occurring and follow-up forms collected through September 30, 2016.
 The adjudicated outcomes from all phases of WHI are combined in the same datasets.
 Because of changes affecting which participants' outcomes are adjudicated, the self-report outcomes are split into datasets with those occurring in the main WHI Study and Extension Study 1 versus Extension Study 2.